Manhattan Plots

 Now instead of indexing all the time, we can just run head_short()

 which I think is easier.
-We will talk a little bit more about writing functions in the class on making many plots at once.
+We will talk a little bit more about writing functions later today.

 head_short(gwas)